hiiamboris/red-wiki/[Draft]-Ports.md

 ## Using Ports
 An AWAKE handler function must be provided to process the callback events.
 Each time you perform an asynchronous action, you'll get a callback event once it's finished.

 Here is an example of a server and a client that send a small message back and forth.
-Both the sides use asynchronous I/O.
+Both the sides use asynchronous I/O. A TLS version is [here](https://github.com/red/red/wiki/%5BDraft%5D-TLS-port).

 ### Pong Server
 Here is the TCP server.
 It accepts connections and waits for a ping packet.
 Then, it responds with a pong packet.